 The bad news is that United refuses to waive the $25 baggage fee I paid to have them ship the pack to Alaska.
 You’d think that since the bag never actually, you know, arrived at its destination, they would refund the fee.

 I was promised I would receive the voucher within 30 days.
 You can probably guess that 30 days came and went without a voucher.
-When I called, a second United rep from India apologized profusely and said it was on the way and would arrive within one week.
+When I called back, a second United rep from India apologized profusely and said it was on the way and would arrive within one week.

 Two weeks later, I called again and was told by a fourth United rep from India that the voucher had never actually been processed, and that it would now be given “priority.”
 I would have to give it another 30 days, though.